epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-migration/legacy-logging/java/README.md

 - Open the OrderService class
 - Type in the chat window:

-> Refactor logging implementations from older frameworks to SLF4J
+> Migrate the logging implementation to SLF4J

-- Change the processPayment method to the suggested method
+- Change the class implementation to the suggested implementation
 - Add all necessary imports

 </details>